3 (company): Australia

+Macau

+3 Macau launched in 2000 providing GSM dual-band services.
+In 2007, they launched 3G services.
+In 2008, 3 Macau brought the iPhone to Macau an agreement with Apple.
+Till now, they are providing 4G services.
+In the 2G and 3G eras, it was the second largest mobile operator in Macau.
+In the 2G era, its market share was approximately 31%, as of 31 December 2003.
+In the 3G era, its market share was approximately 33% in terms of the number of customers, as of 31 December 2008.
+3 Macau is the only carrier to offer VoWiFi in Macau.

+Hutchison sold Macau business to CTM, the largest telecom operator in Macau, on 12 Jan 2026.

+3 Macau currently still operates as a separate company, but will cease operation on 1 December 2026.

 Services

 Internet access

 Like other mobile-provider Internet home pages, 3's portal is 'free to browse' for some content in most 3 countries including Ireland, UK and Australia in most price plans; the user pays a fixed price for each video, text or application downloaded.
 Besides that, 3 UK and also 3 Ireland initially made the decision to block direct Internet access from handsets, while 3 Austria allowed access to the Internet since the beginning.
 In 2004, 3 released a PC Card 3G Data Card ("NetConnect Card") for Windows-based laptops which allows Internet access through 3's network directly from the computer, accompanied by a range of data and business tariffs.
 Later, more cards and USB modems for HSDPA were introduced.